oracle/oracle-db-appdev-monitoring/README.md

 ##### Using a wallet

-For a mTLS connection, you must first set up the wallet.
+For a **mTLS connection**, you must first set up the wallet.
 If you are using Oracle Autonomous Database with mTLS, for example, you can download the wallet from the Oracle Cloud Infrastructure (OCI) console.

 1. Unzip the wallet into a new directory, e.g., called `wallet`.
 1. Edit the `sqlnet.ora` file and set the `DIRECTORY` to `/wallet`.
 This is the path inside the exporter container where you will provide the wallet.
 1. Take a note of the TNS Alias name from the `tnsnames.ora` that will be used to connect to the database, e.g., `devdb_tp`.

-To use a wallet for authentication:
+To use a **wallet for authentication**, use `orapki` to create a wallet and secretstore.
+The `orapki` utility can be found in SQLcl or in full database techstack installations.
 1. Create a wallet, for example:
     ```bash
     orapki wallet create -wallet /wallet -auto_login -pwd <wallet_password>